Home > City Guides > Should You Rent or Buy in Chicago?

 • Crime Rate: Safer than 69% of Chicago neighborhoods

-Maybe renting in Chicago is the best option for your financial and lifestyle needs.
+Renting in Chicago may be the best option for your financial and lifestyle needs.
 Here are a few reasons why staying in the Chicago rental market could be a smart choice for you!

 Get to Know the City